BedtimeMoneyHabits.com Logo

 Meet the Creator: Sam X Renick

-Sam X Renick is the co-creator of Bedtime Songs and Stories and SammyRabbit.com.
+Sam X Renick is the creator of BedtimeMoneyHabits.com and SammyRabbit.com.
 An award-winning financial educator and children's author, Sam brings more than 25 years of expertise helping kids and families build essential money habits.

-His programs weave together storybooks, music, dream-big journaling, games, live events, and more — and they've been embraced by families and organizations worldwide, including the Department of Defense, United Way, the University of Texas at Tyler, Girl Scouts of America, the Wisconsin Bankers Association, Citi, banks, credit unions, and schools across the country.
+His programs weave together storybooks, music, dream-big journaling, games, live events, and more, and they've been embraced by families and organizations worldwide, including the Department of Defense, United Way, the University of Texas at Tyler, Girl Scouts of America, the Wisconsin Bankers Association, Citi, banks, credit unions, and schools across the country.

 Sam's insights have been featured in the New York Times, Washington Post, NPR, Kiplinger, Forbes, KNX, and beyond.
 His sustained impact in the field has earned him numerous honors, including the New Jersey Financial Education Coalition Lifetime Achievement Award, the National Financial Educators Council Educator of the Year Award, and the California Jump$tart Coalition Leaders in Financial Literacy Award.